KyushuUniversityMathematics/DANCAR/README.md

 - for parallel learning: mpi4py: `conda install mpi4py` or `pip install mpi4py`

 # How to use
-- data file specification
-e.g.
+- The input text file describing a directed graph should look as follows:
 ```
 0,1,2,3,4
 3,5,6
 ```
-Each line corresponds to a chain denoted by a sequence of vertex indices.
+Each line corresponds to a chain of directed edges denoted by a sequence of vertex indices.
 Vertex ID should be integer from 0 to n-1

 - to see command line options